nawabahmadreshi/documentation/pages/getting-started/webhooks.md

 The webhook system is very powerful and customizable.
 You can register to only receive notifications for specific events, or you can register a wildcard and receive all events.
 You can specify to only receive an event for the first time a user completes it, or every time.
 You can also specify receive events only in the case of referrals.

-{% protip title="Creating and tracking events" %}

-For more information about event tracking, including events that Branch automatically tracks and custom events specified by you, see the [Tracking Events]({{base.url}}/getting-started/tracking-events) page.
-{% endprotip %}

 {% elsif page.guide %}

 ## Register webhook on the Branch dashboard